kuzlik340/Project-RaspberryPi-LightOS/README.md

 ```

 # Current stage
-Currently working with basic functions for the OS
+Currently working with handler for exceptions.